alix-tz/escriptorium-documentation/docs/walkthrough_import.md

 date: 2023-02-13
 ---

-# Walkthrough : import to eScriptorium
+# Walkthrough: import to eScriptorium

 eScriptorium allows users to import data from various types of external resources.